JWZC/petstore4canva/petstore_howto.md

-# The Swagger Petstore API how-to guide
+# The Swagger Petstore API tutorial

 Welcome!
 If you're looking to familiarize yourself with the Swagger Petstore API, you've come to the right place.
 This how-to guide will provide a brief introduction to the Petstore API and provide a simple, step-by-step example of how to to use the API and render the response in a web page.